DaniBlumstein/Cisco-Linkage-Map/README.md

 # Cisco-Linkage-Map
-repository if various scripts and things used to make the linkage map
+repository of various scripts used to generate the cisco linkage map

 # Preparing Input Data for lepmap and rqtl2
 ## haploids